Last Updated on March 27, 2026

 Becoming forgettable: How absence doesn’t always make the heart grow fonder – We are not ready to trade in this mindset-altering, life-affirming freedom that becoming nomads has given us…but we are increasingly shocked at just how forgettable this seems to have made us…This has recently become one of our top posts of all time.

-Here are some of the recap posts we published while we were still traveling as a couple, summarizing every hundred days on the road, starting at the end of April 2010.
-We used to take a good long look back at the last one hundred days in our Reflections posts until we reached 1000 days of travel:
+Here are some of the recap posts we published while we were traveling as a couple, summarizing every hundred days on the road.
+We used to sit down and look back at the last one hundred days in our Reflections posts until we reached 1000 days of travel:

-For our three-year travel-versary, we shared some random travel stats, such as how many beaches we visited, how many pizzas we ate, how many housesits we did, how many photos we took and how much money we spent.dani in gila national forest
+For our three-year travel-versary, we shared some random travel stats, such as how many beaches we visited, how many pizzas we ate, how many housesits we did, how many photos we took and how much money we spent.

 For our two-year travel anniversary we talk about how travel has become our lifestyle, plus we count our transport, countries and how many arguments we had with each other in the last 365 days!